alirezaniki/EQLoc/README.md

-EQLoc (V1.2)
+EQLoc (V 1.2.1)
 ---------

-An automated P-phase picking procedure and a grid-search/inversion based method to locate (local) events.
+An automated P-phase picking procedure and a grid-search/inversion-based method to locate (local) events.

-In the current version the envelope function is used to enhance the phase picking procedure.
+In the current, version the envelope function is used to enhance the phase picking procedure.

 Requirements
 ------------